Tight Pennsylvania GOP Senate race; Mastriano wins gov nod

 Trump-endorsed candidates have won most Republican primaries around the U.S., but the former president’s record is not perfect.
 Last week, Trump’s choice for Nebraska governor, Charles Herbster, lost to traditional GOP establishment choice Jim Pillen.

-Trump, who has held campaign-style rallies with Oz, insists he is the best candidate to keep the Senate seat in Republican hands in the fall.

-Trump used the race’s final weekend to back Mastriano, but the state senator is seen as too extreme to woo moderates who are often decisive in general elections.
+Trump also used the race’s final weekend to back Mastriano.
+Still, some Republicans see the state senator as possibly alienating moderates who are often decisive in general elections.

 “There’s definitely some concern in large factions of the party,” said Pennsylvania Republican strategist Vince Galko.

-Mastriano also has been subpoenaed by the House committee investigating the Capitol riot following his efforts to name a slate of alternate Electoral College electors in Trump’s favor.

-Stacy Steinly, a 51-year-old school bus assistant, cast her ballot in the town of Hamburg, Pennsylvania, about 30 miles west of Allentown.
+Stacy Steinly, a 51-year-old school bus assistant, voted in the town of Hamburg, Pennsylvania.
 She said she chose Mastriano because “he was sticking by President Trump and saying that everything was fraudulent.”

 “Everything he was talking about was making sense,” said Steinly, who wore a black T-shirt that said “Biden is not my president (or anyone else’s) based on legal votes.”